"Fedi... what?"

 ✔ If a server disappears, users can move to another instance without losing their network (though migration may involve some data loss, like previous posts)

-The Future of Social Media?
+Is this the Future of Social Media?

 So, next time you hear someone mention the Fediverse, you won’t have to ask: "Fedi...
 What?"—you’ll already know! 🚀

 If you want to hear more from me you can find me in the Fediverse at @gelbphoenix@social.gelbphoenix.de (Mastodon) or @gelbphoenix@gram.social (Pixelfed).
+For more posts like this subscribe to my new newsletter.